timekills/handbrake-for-plexguide/README.md

 # Google OAuth version

-#Instructions for a more automated (not copy and paste into jdownloader2.yml) approach
+#Instructions for a more automated (instead of copy and paste into handbrake.yml) approach

 1. Go to the /opt/mycontainers directory (cd /opt/mycontainers)
 2. Type the command: git init